Date of Publishing: February 4, 2020

 Oregon Minimum Wage

-Oregon’s minimum wage varies in each part of the state and is scheduled to rise annually until at least 2023.
+Oregon’s minimum wage varies in each part of the state.

 Minimum Wage for Tipped Employees

-Oregon does not acknowledge a tip credit for minimum wage, meaning employers must pay tipped employees the same minimum wage as non-tipped employees, regardless of what tips they receive.
+Oregon does not allow a tip credit, meaning employers must pay tipped employees the same minimum wage as non-tipped employees, regardless of what tips they receive.

 Overtime Pay

-Hourly employees are entitled to time-and-a-half pay for all hours worked in excess of 40.
-Note that this cannot be waived by employees in exchange for an opportunity to work more shifts, so stay away from making that a condition when offering extra hours to employees.
+Hourly employees should receive time-and-a-half pay for all hours they work over 40 hours.
+Note that employees cannot waive this in exchange for more shifts, so avoid making that a condition when offering extra hours to employees.

-To avoid paying unnecessary overtime pay, consider using a restaurant scheduling software with overtime alerts so you’ll know to rearrange your schedule accordingly.
-Otherwise, you run the risk of improperly documenting employees’ overtime history, which could come back to bite you with back pay and fines.
+To avoid paying unnecessary overtime, use a restaurant scheduling software with overtime alerts so you’ll know to rearrange your schedule.
+Otherwise, you run the risk of incorrectly documenting employees’ overtime history, which could come back to bite you with back pay and fines.

 Charging Employees and Wage Deductions

-Employers cannot charge restaurant employees for any items required for the job, such as employee uniforms.
-Additionally, employees cannot charge for cash register shortages or broken/damaged property.
+Oregon employers cannot charge restaurant employees for any items required for the job, such as employee uniforms.
+Additionally, employers cannot charge for cash register shortages or broken/damaged property.

-However, if an employer believes an employee destroyed property in an act of negligence, employers can pursue retribution through legal proceedings.
+However, if you believe an employee destroyed property in an act of negligence, you can take legal action.

 Meal Breaks

-Oregon restaurant employees are entitled to a 30-minute meal break for any shift that is six or more hours.
-The break is unpaid, but only if an employee is fully relieved of his or her duties during said break.
+Oregon restaurant employees should get a 30-minute meal break for any shift that is six or more hours.
+You don’t need to pay them as long as the employee is fully relieved of their duties during said break.

-If an employee is not fully relieved during his or her meal break, employers must pay workers during their meal time.
+If an employee still has to work through their meal period, employers must pay workers during their meal time.

 There are also regulations on when the break must be taken.
 If the employee’s shift is: